 Prevention research focuses on stopping diseases from developing or recurring.
 This type of research is different from typical treatment research, in that prevention research aims to investigate how health professionals and patients can reduce the risk of a particular condition occurring, rather than treat the condition once it has occurred.

 Prevention strategies can include medicine, vaccine, lifestyle, vitamin and mineral research depending on the type of condition being studied.
+One of the more prevalent examples of a recent breakthrough in prevention research is the vaccine development for COVID-19, which played a pivotal part in saving lives during the COVID-19 pandemic.

 Diagnostic Research